Resources for Students

 Only one monthly service discount and one device discount is allowed per household.
 To receive the connected device discount, consumers need to enroll in the program with a participating provider that offers connected devices (not all service providers offer device discounts).
 The service provider will provide the discount to the consumer.

-Blackboard Learn is the University's academic learning management system (LMS).
-Faculty can use Blackboard Learn to offer course content for online, seated, and hybrid courses.
-If your instructor is using Blackboard Learn, simply go to https://blackboard.missouristate.edu and log in with your BearPass Login and Password to get started.
+Brightspace is the University's academic learning management system (LMS).
+Faculty can use Brightspace to offer course content for online, seated, and hybrid courses.
+If your instructor is using Brightspace, simply go to https://brighstpace.missouristate.edu and log in with your Missouri State Account ID and Password to get started.

 Training and Support

-The Help Desk Service Portal and online Knowledge Base offer extended support for Blackboard Learn.
+The Help Desk Service Portal and online Knowledge Base offer extended support for Brightspace.

 Visit the Help Desk Service Portal and Online Knowledge Base

-• Discussion Boards allow for threaded conversations via forums.
+• Discussions allow for threaded conversations via forums.

 • Blogs allow students to create content to share with the class.

-• Groups allow students to use all of the above tools to collaborate on coursework and content.
+• Groups allow students to use the above tools to collaborate on coursework and content.

-Learn more about Blackboard's communication and collaboration tools
+Learn more about Brighstpace's communication and collaboration tools

 Assessment

-Faculty can evaluate student work and progress directly within Blackboard Learn using the built-in assessment tools.
+Faculty can evaluate student work and progress directly within Brightspace using the built-in assessment tools.

 • Take tests and quizzes online